-As a member of B – UFC/ACC, you can receive health care benefits and services that are covered (including dental and behavioral health).
-For a list of covered services, please view your Member Handbook.
+As a member of Banner – University Family Care/ACC (B – UFC/ACC), you can receive health care benefits and services that are covered (including dental and behavioral health).
+For a list of covered services, please review your Member Handbook.

 Some health care services and treatments may need prior authorization by B – UFC/ACC.
 Your provider must request prior authorization for these services.
 B – UFC/ACC must review these authorization requests before you can get the service.
 Your PCP’s office will let you know when authorization is obtained.